coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/custom-taxonomy-order-ne/readme.txt

 The left metabox lists the toplevel terms.
 Right (or below) are the sub-terms.

 == Changelog ==

+= 2.8.3 =
+* 2017-03-29
+* Add Nonce check to admin pages.
+* Register setting for taxonomies too, with callback function.
+* Run sanitize_text_field on the keyname in the option for customtaxorder_settings.

 = 2.8.2 =
 * 2016-10-19